Galicarnax/cpp-tutorial/README.md

 > behavior.

 It is common for `C/C++` beginners to confuse pointers with dynamic objects.
-Note that with this expression:
+Note that with this statement:
 ```cpp
  int *p = new int(10);
 ```